 - Nonprofit Discount Rate: 2.2% + $0.30 (Amex processed at 3.25% + $0.30)

 Braintree doesn’t offer its own micropayments plans, but you can integrate Braintree with PayPal and use PayPal’s micropayments plan (5% + $0.05) instead.

 - Volume Discounts: Stripe doesn’t specify the threshold for enterprise pricing/custom discounts.
 It also doesn’t indicate anywhere easily found whether those custom discounts include interchange-plus pricing.

 - Nonprofit Discounts: Stripe mentions that 501(c)(3) nonprofits may be eligible for custom discounts.
 It doesn’t disclose what those rates are.
-In addition, the wording used on Stripe’s website sounds more like “we’ll see if we can work something out,” so it’s safe to assume not all nonprofits will qualify.
+Also, the wording used on Stripe’s website sounds more like “we’ll see if we can work something out,” so it’s safe to assume not all nonprofits will qualify.

 - Microtransactions: Stripe says its sales team will work with merchants who want to implement micropayments, but it doesn’t specify what the cost is.

-You’ll notice a trend here, I hope: a lack of disclosure.
+You’ll notice a trend here: a lack of disclosure.
 All of these pricing features are available, but Stripe fails to mention them.
 This likely indicates that the pricing isn’t consistent from one business to the next (usually volume and industry are two of the biggest contributing factors).
 It’s not a red flag, but it’s disappointing when you look at Braintree with its disclosures.

-Both Stripe and Braintree assess a $15 fee per chargeback incident, which is industry standard.
+Both Stripe and Braintree assess a $15 fee per chargeback incident, which is the industry standard.